 Possible answers: We all breathe, need food and water.
-We use the same infrastructure for water, safety, medical services, marketplaces, schools, recreation centers, etc. We all want our families to be strong and our children to grow up healthy. - As faith leaders, what are the things we have in common, in relation to how community members consider us?
+We use the same infrastructure for water, safety, medical services, marketplaces, schools, recreation centers, etc. We all want our families to be strong and healthy. - As faith leaders, what are the things we have in common, in relation to how community members consider us?